RolandFaure/strainMiner/README.md

 - sklearn
 - gurobipy with a valid gurobi license

 Additionally, you will need to have installed `pysam`,  and `gurobipy`, to use with a valid gurobi license.
+To use your gurobi license, modify lines 27 to 31 of `strainminer.py`

 Then download and build strainMiner:
 ```